Zannick/logic-graph/games/README.md

 * **name**: The name of the region.
 * **short**: Optionally, a short version of the name.
 If present, this is the version that will show in most places.
+* **graph_offset**: Optionally, a pair of floats used to offset where this region is placed in the graphviz generated graph.
+No effect on the game graph itself.
 * **data**: A dictionary of values for Place-based data.
 Format is the same as in `Game.yaml` but the values here override those values, and in turn can be overridden by **data** definitions in more specific places.
 * **here**: A dictionary of context variable overrides.
 The actual values of those variables are ignored and overridden with the given values when the player is in this **Region**.
 * **enter**, **load**, **reset**: A dictionary of context variable values to be set on a certain trigger: respectively, whenever the player *enters* the **Region** (i.e. the previous position was not in the **Region** and the new position is), whenever the game is *loaded* (by using a warp that loads the game), and whenever the area is *reset* (via a call to the [built-in function](#built-in-functions) `$reset` or whenever the game is *loaded*).
 Context variables may be defined here and omitted from `Game.yaml` fields as long as the type is inferrable from the value, and the name does not collide with any other context variable.
 You may prefix context variables used only in this Region (i.e. *local context variables*) with `_`; other Regions or Places may have a similarly named local context variable without collision.